Eventdisplay/Eventdisplay_AnalysisScripts_CTA/README.md

 - Eventdisplay analysis files
 - Eventdisplay code

-Note that only the data set name needs to be given here (e.g., *prod3b-paranal20deg_SCT-sq08-LL*)
+Note that only the data set name needs to be given here (e.g., *prod3b-paranal20deg_SCT-sq08-LL*), and not a full path name.

 ### Path setting